littlebusters/Adjust-size-by-shortcut-for-AdobeXD/README.md

 |Plugins->Adjust Size by Shortcut->Shrink Greatly Height|⌘ + shift + ↑|
 |Plugins->Adjust Size by Shortcut->Extend Greatly Width|⌘ + shift + →|
 |Plugins->Adjust Size by Shortcut->Extend Greatly Height|⌘ + shift + ↓|

+# Known Issues

+- It will not work properly when apply to rotated object.

+## Bug report

+Please send the report to Issues on Github.

 ## License